ln-komandur/linux-utils/Readme.md

 ## Only for Dell Inspiron 1720 with NVIDIA G86M [GeForce 840M GS] Graphics card

 [Handling NVIDIA G86M on Dell Inspiron 1720](Inspiron-1720-NVIDIA-G86M.md)

+## Cosmetics

+### Customize the bash shell prompt

+[Change the prompt color](https://www.cyberciti.biz/faq/bash-shell-change-the-color-of-my-shell-prompt-under-linux-or-unix/) in $HOME/.bash_profile.
+Use red for sudo users and green for non-sudo users

 ## Only for Dell Inspiron 3542
 [Dell Inspiron 3542](Inspiron-3542.md)